Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

-\end{definition} To answer Question \ref{q1}, we will prove that \eqref{eq} exhibits a \emph{threshold phenomenon}, that is, we will identify a quantity $\lambda_1 \in \R$, that depends on the characteristics of the epidemic and of the initial population, such that, if $\l$ is greater than some threshold, the epidemic propagates, no matter how ``small" the initial infectivity.
-On the other hand, if $\l$ is below the threshold, then the epidemic fades out, no matter how ``large" the initial infectivity.
+To answer Question \ref{q1}, we will prove that \eqref{eq} exhibits a \emph{threshold phenomenon}, that is, we will identify a quantity $\lambda_1 \in \R$, depending on the characteristics of the epidemic and on the initial population, such that, if $\l$ is greater than some threshold, the epidemic propagates, no matter how ``small'' the initial infectivity.
+On the other hand, if $\l$ is below the threshold, then the epidemic fades out, no matter how ``large'' the initial infectivity.\\